Chaplaincy and Pastoral Care

 Judaism

-About twice a year, we produce the Mildmay Prayer Diary.
-This has information and news on projects, causes and our upcoming events that are in need of your prayer support.
+About twice a year, we produce the Mildmay Prayer Alert.
+This has information and news on projects, causes and our upcoming events that need your prayer support.

-We can let you have copies for your church as well, so if you would like to be sent our next prayer diary, please let us know by email.
+We can let you have copies for your church as well, so if you would like to be sent our next Prayer Alert, please let us know by email or via our Contact Us form.

-Download the latest Prayer Diary / Bookmark here:
+Download the latest Prayer Alert / Bookmark here:

 Apply: volunteer chaplains / chaplaincy placements